Fairbanks Daily News-Miner: MediaNews Group era

 In the late 1980s and early 1990s, Snedden created a plan to let the paper's employees buy the company and keep ownership local.
 This plan was under way at the time of Snedden's death in 1989, but by 1992, many of the paper's employees were nearing retirement age.
 This factor, and the need for costly upgrades to expand the paper onto the Internet, led to a decision to sell the News-Miner to Dean Singleton and Richard Scudder, co-founders of the MediaNews Group newspaper chain.
 In order to preserve the paper's independence—something desired by Snedden—the News-Miner was purchased by the family trusts of the two men, with ownership split 50/50 between the two trusts.

+In 1998, the News-Miner's owners acquired the Kodiak Daily Mirror from Duane and Nancy Freeman.
+At the time the News-Miner had a 17,000 circulation and the Mirror a 3,000 circulation.
+After the sale Nancy Freeman was replaced as Mirror publisher by Asa Cole.

-Chuck Gray, the last publisher of the paper under Snedden's ownership (he served from 1989–1992), was retained as publisher emeritus in an advisory capacity.
+Chuck Gray, the last publisher of the News-Miner under Snedden's ownership (he served from 1989–1992), was retained as publisher emeritus in an advisory capacity.
 Paul Massey was named the first publisher of the post-Snedden era.
 He was replaced by Marilyn Romano in 2003.
 Romano took a job with Alaska Airlines in 2011 as regional vice president.
 Kathryn Strle became the interim publisher/general manager.
+In 2012, the paper launched a redesigned website.
 In 2014, veteran newspaper executive Marti Buscaglia was named publisher.
+In 2015, the News-Miner added a paywall to its website.

 Back to the Sneddens

-In January 2016, the News-Miner was sold to the nonprofit Helen E. Snedden Foundation.
+In January 2016, the News-Miner and Kodiak Daily Mirror were sold to the nonprofit Helen E. Snedden Foundation.
+At that time the News-Miner had a 13,442 circulation and the Mirror a 1,081 circulation.
+Fuller Cowell was then made publisher, but retired in 2018 and was replaced by Richard Harris.
+Revenue declined over the years which led the News-Miner to layoff four employees in 2020, amounting to about 7% of its 55 person staff.
+Virginia Farmier, executive director of the paper's nonprofit owner, was named publisher in 2023.
+Later that year the News-Miner eliminated its Saturday print edition.